 The anthrax vaccine helps prevent all forms of infection.
-The vaccine is recommended for people at higher risk for infection.
+The vaccine is recommended for people at high risk for infection.
 This includes anyone who works directly with the bacteria, such as in a lab.
-Military personnel and anyone who travels to or works with animal hides or fur in high-risk areas should also be vaccinated.
+Military personnel and anyone who travels to high-risk areas should also be vaccinated.
+Farmers, veterinarians, and livestock workers should be vaccinated.
 The vaccine is not recommended for anyone younger than 18 years.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health